Nitrokey/nitrokey-documentation/source/components/nethsm/pkcs11-setup.rst

             username: "operator"
             # If the password starts with `env:`, it will obtain the password from an environment variable:
             # password: "env:LOCALHSMPASS"
+            #
+            # If the field is not provided, it is expected to be given through `C_Login` function with the
+            # `CKU_USER` userType
             password: "localpass"
           administrator:
             username: "admin"
+            # If the password starts with `env:`, it will obtain the password from an environment variable:
+            # password: "env:LOCALADMINHSMPASS"
+            #
+            # If the field is not provided, it is expected to be given through `C_Login` function with the
+            # `CKU_SO` userType
+            password: "adminpass"

           # List the NetHSM instances
           instances: